A Trip to The Met Cloisters: everything you need to know

 Helpful information for your Cloisters visit

-The Met Cloisters is open daily from 10 am to 4:30 pm but is closed Wednesdays, Thanksgiving Day, December 25, and January 1
+The Met Cloisters is open daily from 10 am to 5 pm and is closed on Wednesdays, Thanksgiving, December 25, and January 1.
+Check metmuseum.org before you go, as seasonal hours can vary.

-Ticket prices are $30 for adults; $22 for seniors, and $17 for students.
-New York State residents and NY, NJ, and CT students can pay what they wish for admission (ID required)
+Tickets are $30 for adults, $22 for seniors, and $17 for students.
+Children under 12 are free.
+New York State residents and NY, NJ, and CT students pay what they wish with a valid ID.

-The Trie Cafe is open April–October and offers sandwiches, salads, coffee, and drinks.
+The Trie Café is open April through October and serves sandwiches, salads, coffee, and drinks.